What is stroke?

 A stroke is a sudden, unexpected interruption in the brain’s blood supply.

-Stroke in children can cause long-term problems with movement, speech and other things that the brain controls.
-It can also cause changes in behaviour, learning difficulties or epilepsy.
+Stroke in children and teenagers can cause long-term problems with movement and speech.
+It can also cause changes in behaviour, learning difficulties and epilepsy.

 Stroke in babies and children is uncommon.
-It affects around 1 in 2000 babies and is even less common in older children.
+It affects around 1 in 2500-4000 babies.
+It’s even less common in older children, affecting around 1 in 10 000 children per year.

 Causes of stroke

-A stroke is caused by a blockage in the veins or arteries into the brain, or by blood leaking from those veins and arteries.
+A stroke is caused by a blockage in the veins or arteries into the brain or by a blood leak from those veins or arteries.
 This can cause a change in blood supply to the brain, which damages brain cells.
-This can affect movement, speech or other functions that the brain controls.

 The best way to remember the signs of stroke is to remember the acronym FAST: